-- Create a new CodeReader object - Position and Size the search window - Configure properties associated with the CodeReader object - Test the CodeReader object and examine the results - Make adjustments to properties and test again use.
-If you have no vision sequence to work with, you can create a new vision sequence by clicking on the like [New Sequence] button.
+- Create a new CodeReader object - Position and Size the search window - Configure properties associated with the CodeReader object - Test the CodeReader object and examine the results - Make adjustments to properties and test again with, you can create a new vision sequence by clicking on the Sequence> button.
 You can also select a sequence which was created previously by clicking on the sequence tree in the Vision Guide window and clicking on the CodeReader object.

-Prior to starting the steps shown below, you should have already created a new vision sequence or selected a vision sequence to
+Prior to starting the steps shown below, you should have already created a new vision sequence or selected a vision sequence to use.
+If you have no vision sequence to work